Jahia/dx-examples/example-filter/README.md

 - hhttps://www.jahia.com/community/extend/developers-techwiki/rendering/filters

 ####Troubleshooting
-Navigate to `http://<host>:<port>/modules/tools/renderFilters.jsp` to view all registered filters.
+- Navigate to `http://<host>:<port>/modules/tools/renderFilters.jsp` to view all registered filters.
 The user is able to see the filter order as well as enable and disable filters.
+- Logging can be turned on the fly using the Log4J administration console, `http://<host>:<port>/modules/tools/log4jAdmin.jsp`.